MicrosoftDocs/machine-learning-server-docs/microsoft-r/scaler-user-guide-data-import.md

 This takes approximately 10% of the data as a test data set, with the remainder going into the training data.

 If your .xdf file is relatively small, you may want to set *outFilesBase = ""* so that a list of data frames is returned instead of having files created.
-You can also use *rxSplit* to split data frames; see the *rxSplit* help file for details.
+You can also use **rxSplit** to split data frames; see the [**rxSplit** help page](scaler/packagehelp/rxsplit.md) for details.

 ## Importing Data as Composite Xdf Files